DCASE-REPO/DESED_task/recipes/dcase2023_task4_baseline/README.md

 All the comments related to the possibility of resuming the training and the fast development run in the [SED baseline][sed_baseline] are valid also in this case.

-## **(NEW)** baseline using pre-trained embeddings from models (SEC/Tagging) trained on Audioset
+## Baseline using pre-trained embeddings from models (SEC/Tagging) trained on Audioset
-We added a new baseline which exploits pre-trained models such as [PANNs](https://arxiv.org/abs/1912.10211) and [AST](https://arxiv.org/abs/2104.01778) to increase the performance. to increase the performance.
+Last year we added a second baseline which exploits pre-trained models such as [PANNs](https://arxiv.org/abs/1912.10211) and [AST](https://arxiv.org/abs/2104.01778) to increase the performance.

 In this baseline the frame-level or whole-clip level features are used in a late-fusion fashion with the existing CRNN baseline classifier.
 See `desed_task/nnet/CRNN.py` for details.
 The whole-clip features are concatenated with CNN extracted features in the baseline
 CRNN classifier.

-Regarding he frame-level features, since they have different sequence length w.r.t.
+Regarding the frame-level features, since they have different sequence length w.r.t.
 CNN features we use a trainable RNN-based encoder to encode those to a fixed dim output (obtaining again a whole-clip level embedding).
 This embedding is then concatenated in the same way as the whole-clip features.